ttreeagency/ContentRepositoryImporter/README.md

           dataProviderOptions:
             someOption: 'Some option that will be available in the options property of the data provider'
           importerClassName: 'Your\Package\Importer\Importer\PageImporter'
-          batchSize': 120
+          importerOptions:
+            someOption: 'Some option that will be available in the options property of the importer' batchSize': 120

         'pageContent':